 Daap Library Special Collection

-The DAAP Library collects images related to Cincinnati architecture and urban development.
-These images are available online in Luna and include current photographs of the built environment, historic photographs, architecture plans, drawings, and blueprints related to Cincinnati.
-Some highlights include, Aronoff Center for Design and Art, Cincinnati Modernist architecture, Great Houses of the Queen City, Cincinnati Victorian decorative painting, and Cincinnati Preservation Association’s slides (photographed over a 40 year span).
-If you have questions, images to donate, or need assistance contact Elizabeth Meyer.
+The DAAP Library collects images related to art, architecture and urban development.
+They include current photographs of the built environment, historic photographs, architecture plans, drawings, and blueprints related to Cincinnati.
+Some highlights include: Aronoff Center for Design and Art, Cincinnati Modernist architecture, Great Houses of the Queen City, Cincinnati Victorian decorative painting, and Cincinnati Preservation Association’s slides (photographed over a 40 year span).

 Also of Interest:

 Founded in 1881, the Mary R. Schiff Library has an extensive collection of over 100,000 items, which covers six thousand years of art and art history.
 The collection includes books, periodicals, clipping files and online databases.
 The library has a unique assortment of materials on Cincinnati art and artists, a broad range of auction houses catalogs starting from the 1900s, and an exclusive collection of reference materials.
 The Cincinnati Art Museum Archives houses records of the Art Museum dating from 1875 to present, and records of the Art Academy of Cincinnati from 1868 to 1998.
 While a significant portion of the library remains uncataloged, the cataloged materials may be discovered via UCLID, the University of Cincinnati Library Catalog.
 Contact the Head of the CAM Library, Galina Lewandowicz or Elizabeth Meyer